billdavidson/billdavidson.github.io/JSONUtil/index.md

 the JSON standard.
 It allows Javascript strings with either type of quote.
 It allows unquoted identifiers.
 It allows full Javascript numbers.
 It also allows ECMAScript 6 style code point escapes.
-It can take as input either a string or a class that extends java.io.Reader such as InputStreamReader, BufferedReader or FileReader.
+It can take as input either a string or an object of a class that extends java.io.Reader such as InputStreamReader, BufferedReader or FileReader.

 This library is oriented towards being